emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

   couple features of this package and don't need the rest, but you wanted the banana and got the whole forest now.
 * With every package update you're inventing unnecessary work for yourself.
-New version of packages are released all the time.
+New versions of packages are released all the time.
 Updating your project to **get the latest bug fixes and features** is usually what people do.
 Most of the time because of feature creeping these versions changes are not relevant to you at all, but you won't know until you read the change log.
 If it's relevant